inetsoft-technology/spark-quickbooks/README.md

 Spark SQL 2.3.2 Connector for QuickBooks Online

 ## Requirements
-QuickBooks Online uses OAuth 2 for authorization to query their API.
+QuickBooks Online uses OAuth 2.0 for authorization to query their API.
 You will need to create keys as described in the [Authentication and Authorization Guide](https://developer.intuit.com/app/developer/qbo/docs/develop/authentication-and-authorization/oauth-2.0#obtain-oauth2-credentials-for-your-app)

+If the account is set up correctly you will be able to generate tokens and make API calls in the [OAuth 2.0 Playground](https://developer.intuit.com/v2/ui#/playground).
+Note that the authorization code is one time use so if you need new tokens you will need to first get a new authorization code.

+The data source is implemented as `DataSourceV2` which cannot be accessed through the SQL syntax in Spark 2.3.2.
+You will need to use the Java or Scala API to use this connector.

 ## Installation
 Add the JARs as dependencies